After these things the word of the LORD came to Abram in a vision…Genesis 15:1

 In fact, there were other occasions of the pre-incarnate appearance of Jesus thousands of years before His incarnation.
 The theological term for this is Theophany.

-For example, in Genesis 18:1, “Then the LORD appeared to him by the terebinth trees of Mamre, as he was sitting in the tent door in the heat of the day.”
+In Genesis 18:1, “Then the LORD appeared to him by the terebinth trees of Mamre, as he was sitting in the tent door in the heat of the day.”
 Here again, the LORD came to Abraham in human appearance.
 This is another presentation of Jesus in human form before His incarnation.

 Is this why, when Jesus did come to the earth in His incarnation, He said, “Your father Abraham rejoiced to see my day, and he saw it and was glad.”
 (John 8:56)